louisbyrne89/hiring-fe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Run Louis App

+The app is written using Angular, Redux and Typescript ng serve is the command you will need to use to serve the app.
+Once then visit localhost:4200/main to play around with it.